 Step 4: Deployment Transportation (Distribution)

-Olivine is transported from the Port of New Orleans to farms in Illinois and Mississippi using articulated trucks (aka rock trucks).
+Olivine is transported from the Port of New Orleans to farms in Mississippi using articulated trucks (aka rock trucks).
 We use two pieces of information to calculate emissions: how far each truck travels and how much rock is on board.
 For each truck transportation leg, a waybill gets issued with the exact amount of rock transported.
-To determine the distance, we map the start and end destination and export the GPS coordinates.

 - We collect bills of lading and waybills for each truckload of material, which include the names of the consignor and consignee, point of origin, and destination.

-- Google Maps records the distance of each truck deployment leg.
+- GPS trackers record the distance of each truck deployment leg.

 - We multiply the measure of cargo transport by emissions factors for articulated trucks published by the EPA or DEFRA.